randlab/geone/README.md

 Note: most of the modules in this package can be run as a script ('\_\_main\_\_' scope) and provide an example by this way.

 ## Installation
-To install the package (in your home directory): `pip3 install .`
+To install the package (in your home directory): `python3 -m pip install install .`
-To uninstall the package: `pip3 uninstall -y geone`
+To uninstall the package: `python3 -m pip uninstall -y geone`

-To install the package in development mode (enable editing): `pip3 install -e .`
+To install the package in development mode (enable editing): `python3 -m pip install -e .`

 ## Requirements
 The following python packages are used by 'geone':